-The Sub-Fund is a financial product within the meaning of article 6 of SFDR including a normative exclusion.
-Thus, the Sub-fund does not promote environmental, social or governance characteristics, does not have any objectives related to sustainability factors and is not an ESG financial product within the meaning of SFDR.
-Nevertheless and as an overarching binding restriction, the Sub-Fund is not allowed to invest in companies that do not comply with international standards.
+As an overarching binding restriction, the Sub-Fund is not allowed to invest in companies that do not comply with international standards.
 The core normative framework consists of the Principles of the UN Global Compact, covering human rights, the environment, international labour standards and the fight against corruption, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles for Business and Human Rights.
 Equally excluded are companies involved in activities related to controversial weapons, including anti-personnel mines, cluster bombs, nuclear weapons, depleted uranium weapons, white phosphorous weapons as well as chemical and biological weapons.
 For this purpose, the Sole Shareholder forwards an Exclusion Decision to the Fund Manager highlighting any company in breach.
-The current Exclusion Decision can be viewed on the Sole Shareholder's website https://fdc.public.lu/en/investissement-responsable/fdc-exclusion-list.html
+The current Exclusion Decision can be viewed on the Sole Shareholder's website https://fdc.public.lu/en/investissement-responsable/liste-exclusion-fdc.html.